To submit a workshop proposal, complete the form below.

 Teaching artists at national EdTA events are recognized as experts and leaders in the field, and get to work with students and educators from across the country, and around the world.
 They play an integral role in fulfilling EdTA’s mission of supporting and training theatre students and educators.

 - Complimentary registration to the event at which they present

 - One year complimentary EdTA professional membership

 The International Thespian Festival, June 25-30, 2018 at University of Nebraska-Lincoln, is a week-long immersion in theatre arts attended by more than 4,200 high-achieving middle and high school drama students and their teachers.
 Teaching opportunities encompass all theatrical disciplines including: acting and performing, lighting, sets, sound, makeup, costume design and construction, directing, stage management, dance, playwriting, puppetry, stage combat, commedia dell’arte, and more.
-Proposals must be submitted before January 15, 2018.
+SUBMISSIONS ARE NOW CLOSED.

 The EdTA National Conference, September 13-16, 2018 in Denver, CO, attracts approximately 400 theatre educators for state-of-the-art presentations by national thought leaders.
 In 2018 the Conference theme is ‘We are All Artists’, an examination of the intersection of classroom teaching and theatrical artistry, in sessions that focus on how teachers and teaching artists can collaborate and complement one another’s strengths to enrich students’ theatre experiences.
 Proposals must be submitted before March 1, 2018.